 We begin by stating our conjecture that multiplicative precision estimation of \cmany ~is $\#\text{P}$-hard in the average case.

-\begin{conj} There exist an input product state $\rho$ over $n$ qubits such that given a uniformly random Clifford unitary $U$ acting on $n$ qubits, estimating $p:=tr\left(U\rho U^{\dagger} |0 \rangle \langle 0| \right)$ to within a multiplicative error of $1/poly(n)$ for $49\%$ or more of the sampled Clifford unitaries is $\#$P-hard. \end{conj}
+\begin{conj} There exist an input product state $\rho$ over $n$ qubits such that given a uniformly random Clifford unitary $U$ acting on $n$ qubits, estimating $p:=\tr\left(U\rho U^{\dagger} |0 \rangle \langle 0| \right)$ to within a multiplicative error of $1/poly(n)$ for $49\%$ or more of the sampled Clifford unitaries is $\#$P-hard. \end{conj}

 We note that this average case hardness conjecture has an analogous worst case hardness version\footnote{This is the same statement as per Conjecture \ref{conj} but with ``$49\%$ or more'' replaced by ``$100\%$''.}.
-The worst case hardness can be proven to hold by an argument essentially identical to the proof of Theorem 5.1 in Ref.~\cite{bouland2017quantum}.
-We omit the proof here but note that this proof relies on three key facts: \begin{enumerate} \item that estimating Born rule probabilities for universal (indeed even IQP) circuits to within any multiplicative factor greater than unity is $\#$P-hard \cite{goldberg2017complexity}; \item for gate sets with algebraic entries, all non-zero output probabilities are lower bounded by some inverse exponential~\cite{kuperberg2015hard}; \item that \cmany ~circuits with post-selection (or adaptivity) are universal for quantum computation \cite{jozsa2014classical}. \end{enumerate}
+The worst case hardness can be proven {{}}{by applying the result of Refs.~\cite{Bravyi2005magic, jozsa2014classical, goldberg2017complexity, kuperberg2015hard, Fujii2017commuting} and } by an argument essentially identical to the proof of Theorem 5.1 in Ref.~\cite{bouland2017quantum}.
+We omit the proof here but note that this proof relies on three key facts: \begin{enumerate} \item that estimating Born rule probabilities for universal (indeed even IQP) circuits{{}}{ that use a gate set with algebraic entries,} to within any multiplicative factor {{}}{in the open interval $(1,\sqrt{2})$} is $\#$P-hard {{}}{\cite{Fujii2017commuting, goldberg2017complexity}} ; \item for gate sets with algebraic entries, all non-zero output probabilities are lower bounded by some inverse exponential~\cite{kuperberg2015hard}; \item that \cmany ~circuits with post-selection (or adaptivity) are universal for quantum computation {{}}{\cite{Bravyi2005magic, jozsa2014classical}}. \end{enumerate}